The difference between forex and futures trading in Hong Kong

 Fixed price

 Futures have a fixed price, whereas the forex price fluctuates throughout the day.
-In addition, fortunes can be traded as contracts on a regulated commodity or as derivative securities on an index such as S&P 500.
+In addition, fortunes can be traded as contracts on a regulated commodity or as derivative securities on an index such as the S&P 500.

 In contrast, foreign exchange traders have no centralized exchange – only dealers who bid and ask prices – so it’s easy to take advantage of retail traders by pushing rates up or down.